-- 1. An explicit base level element, a footer, shall ground the building up to three feet (3'-0") maximum height.
-The base shall be of brick, stone or cast concrete, materials. - 2.
-Primary entry doors on the ground floor shall be made of wood. - 3.
-Building wall elements, windows and openings, shall be recessed a minimum two-inches (0'-2") from the wall. - 4.
-Trellis shall frame outdoor porches and patios and be made of wood.
+1. An explicit base level element, a footer, shall ground the building up to three feet (3'-0") maximum height.
+The base shall be of brick, stone or cast concrete, materials.

+2. Primary entry doors on the ground floor shall be made of wood or composite wood.

+3. Building wall elements, windows and openings, shall be recessed a minimum two-inches (0'-2") from the wall.

+4. Trellis shall frame outdoor porches and patios and be made of wood or composite wood.

-- 1. Upper floor exterior walls shall be clad as single-plane expanse of brick, wood, shingle, shake, or clapboard siding up to the roof line. - 2.
-Stone or cast concrete materials shall not be allowed above the ground floor base/footer element, except for attached chimneys. - 3.
-Attached building wall elements, such as awnings, balconies and bay windows, shall encroach into the building's setbacks per Chapter E-6 standards. - 4.
-Window and opening compositions shall be vertically rectangle shaped. - 5.
-Bay windows shall be required on upper floors and located every twenty-five feet (25'-0") apart maximum. - 6.
-Window shutters, if used, shall be the aggregate size of the associated opening. - 7.
-Balconies shall be supported by bracketing entirely in wood materials
+1. Upper floor exterior walls shall be clad as single-plane expanse of brick, wood, composite wood, shingle, shake, or clapboard siding up to the roof line.

+2. Stone or cast concrete materials shall not be allowed above the ground floor base/footer element, except for attached chimneys.

+3. Attached building wall elements, such as awnings, balconies and bay windows, shall encroach into the building's setbacks per Chapter E-6 standards.

+4. Window and openings compositions shall be vertically rectangle shaped and shall be recessed a minimum two-inches (0'-2") from the wall.

+5. Bay windows shall be required on upper floors and located every twenty-five feet (25'-0") apart maximum.

+6. Window shutters, if used, shall be the aggregate size of the associated opening.

+7. Balconies shall be supported by bracketing entirely in wood or wood composite materials.

-- 1. Covered turrets and bay windows shall be vertical elements on corner lots. - 2.
-Roof eaves shall overhang building walls a maximum of two-feet (2'-0") and be supported by wood brackets and/or rafters. - 3.
-Dormers, if used, shall have shed or gable ends.
+1. Covered turrets and bay windows shall be vertical elements on corner lots.

+2. Roof eaves shall overhang building walls a maximum of two-feet (2'-0") and be supported by wood or composite wood brackets and/or rafters.

+3. Dormers, if used, shall have shed or gable ends.